Australia's best cyber courses

 RMIT Cyber Security Risk and Strategy

 RMIT University offers a 100% online 6-week course where you learn about cyber security risks and mitigation strategies.
 No technical or IT knowledge is required to participate.
 The course is organised into six weekly modules, covering the basics of cyber security, managing risks, preventing attacks, protecting a business, incident management and how to build on the knowledge you gain.
-The program is equivalent to a single unit of university study.
-By finishing, you earn an RMIT short course badge.
+The program is equivalent to a unit of university study.
+By finishing, you earn an RMIT certificate and verifiable university credential.

 A Bachelor of Information Technology degree is the traditional way to start a career in cyber security, especially if you haven't studied at university before.